-Katja Dedekind has been a successful recipient of a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program.
+Katja Dedekind was awarded a Tier 3 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 Competing at the 2018 Para Pan Paciﬁc Championships in Cairns, Katja collected a gold, silver and bronze medal.
 Following her impressive swims in 2019, she received her fourth Dolphins call up to compete in London at the 2019 World Para Swimming Championships.
-Katja placed 7th in 100m Backstroke(S13), 50m Freestyle(S13), 100m Freestyle(S13) and 6th in the 4x100m Mixed Freestyle Relay (49pts).
+Katja finished seventh in 100m Backstroke(S13), 50m Freestyle(S13), 100m Freestyle(S13) and sixth in the 4x100m Mixed Freestyle Relay (49pts).

 In 2018 Katja was selected as a Gold Coast Commonwealth Games Queen’s Baton Bearer.

-Katja’s determination and hard work has earned her awards during her swimming career, the most recent being ‘Sporting Wheelies 2019 Most Improved Athlete of the Year’.
+Katja’s determination and hard work earned being ‘Sporting Wheelies 2019 Most Improved Athlete of the Year’.

-Katja speaks of her selection within the Sport Australia Hall of Fame Scholarship & Mentoring Program: “In receiving the SAHOF Scholarship it gives me great honour to know that I am amongst very successful athletes who have the same goals as me: achieving the best I can.
+“In receiving the SAHOF Scholarship it gives me great honour to know that I am amongst very successful athletes who have the same goals as me: achieving the best I can.
 With the support from SAHOF I am now able to be closer to succeeding and surpassing my goals.” – Katja Dedekind on being selected as a 2021 Tier 3 Scholarship Holder.

 “I would like to congratulate Col, Katja and Brendon on this terrific achievement, we are incredibly proud to have three swimmers selected in the program for 2021.